myseneca-152924197/ops445-checkA1/README.md

 # Setup
-This will download Assignment 1 locally, allowing you to work on your scripts and upload (push) them back up to GitHub.
+**First, accept the Assignment Invitation on BB**, then download (clone) Assignment 1 locally, which will allow you to work on your scripts and upload (push) them back up to GitHub.

 1. Clone your assignment repository into your ~/ops445/assignment1 directory using SSH:
 ```bash